Opening a bank account

 There are many other banks, credit unions and building societies that all provide the same services but may operate slightly differently.
 It may be best to start with a bank account from one of the major banks listed above because their relationships with overseas banks are longer established and there are usually fewer complications as a result.

 Within six weeks of your arrival

 To open a bank account in Australia you will need to take your passport into a bank.
 If you do this within six weeks of your arrival, you only need to show your passport.

 If you apply for a bank account more than six weeks after you arrive, you will need to take photographic identification into the bank, including your passport.
-You are required to show 100 points of identification (e.g. passport = 60 points, Student ID = 20 points, credit card = 20 points).
+You are required to show 100 points of identification, e.g.:

 Useful banking information

 Ask about student accounts which attract much lower account-keeping fees.
 Some banks will exempt students from fees for the duration of their course.
-You will need to show your Student Card or letter of offer.
+You will need to show your Student ID, Confirmation of Enrolment (CoE) or Enrolment Agreement.

 Automatic Teller Machines (ATMs)

 Money can be withdrawn from Automatic Teller Machines (ATMs) 24-hours a day.
 There is usually a daily withdrawal limit of around AUD1,000.
 We advise you to only carry as much cash as necessary for a few days at a time.

 You can withdraw cash, deposit cash, coins and cheques and conduct several other transaction types via ATMs.